 CHOOSING YOUR PLANTS

 If you would like some guidance when planning your gardens, we have created categorized lists of many of our plants to make your planning & purchasing easier.
 The lists include basic categorizations such as "native", "aquatic" or "vegetable", as well as more specific lists such as "drought tolerant", "shade garden" and "butterfly garden".
-A separate one has been made for deer resistant plants as it is one of the most commonly requested.
+A separate list has been made for deer resistant plants as it is one of the most commonly requested.
 We also have a full list of pollinator-friendly plants grown at Painters, including natives, non-natives, perennials & annuals to give you a lot of choices for gardening with pollinators in mind!
 Click on the buttons below to view the lists.
-We also keep copies of these at the greenhouse.
+(Note that these lists have not been updated in a few years so may still reflect a few plants we no longer carry or be missing some great new ones!)

 NATIVE GARDENING/ATTRACTING INSECTS & WILDLIFE